Is Squash Poisonous?

 Common Pests and Other Problems for Pattypan Squash

 There is no denying that certain insects love squash, and if you grow it, they will come.
 Common pests include squash bugs, cucumber beetles and squash-vine borers.
 The best way to prevent damage from these pests is to install floating row covers over young and tender plants.
-You can also plant marigolds and nasturtiums near your squash, as they repel most squash-loving insects.
+Bear in mind that the row covers need to be removed when the plants are flowering; otherwise, pollinators won't be able to get to the flowers to pollinate them, and fruits cannot form.

 Common Diseases for Pattypan Squash

-To avoid powdery mildew, always aim irrigation water at your plant's roots rather than at their leaves.
+To avoid powdery mildew, always aim irrigation water at the base of your plants rather than at their leaves.
 Water early in the morning so that any moisture the leaves do collect has ample time to dry.
 Keep weeds to a minimum and space plants properly to ensure adequate airflow.
 Prune away infected leaves to prevent spread.

 Bacterial wilt causes the leaves of a squash plant to wilt during the day, often seeming to recover at night.
 It may start with just a few leaves but will eventually spread to the entire plant.
 The best way to avoid it is to keep cucumber beetles under control, rotate your crops and keep your garden free of debris and weeds.
 Remove and destroy infected plants because you are not likely to save them once the disease takes hold.